 - Press the Mission Control key (the F3 key) on an Apple keyboard, move your cursor to the top of the screen, then click one of the app thumbnails at the top of the display.

-Here's what Mission Control looks like with three full-screen apps.
-Note the icon at the top left corner of the Preview window; click that to restore it to a standard window.
+Here’s what Mission Control looks like with three full-screen apps.
+Note the icon at the top left corner of the App Store window; click that to restore it to a standard window.

 Why go full-screen mode on a Mac?

 The Mac has long had a multi-window interface.
-This is practical if, say, you're researching something in Safari and writing a paper or report in another app.
-Another reason to go full-screen could be if you're working in Photoshop editing a number of graphics in a folder visible in the Finder.
-It's easier to have both windows visible—if you have the space—rather than switching back and forth from one to the other.
+This is practical if, say, you’re researching something in Safari and writing a paper or report in another app.
+Or if you’re working in Photoshop editing a number of graphics in a folder visible in the Finder.
+It’s easier to have both windows visible—if you have the space—rather than switching back and forth from one to the other.

 When should you use full-screen mode?